aatxe/oxide/notes/ownershipv2.md

 a few possibilities for each binding.
 A binding `ζ of x : τ` can either be copied exactly into each context (if type `τ` implements `Copy`), can be fractionally split between each context (corresponding to an immutable borrow), or can be used completely in only one of the contexts (corresponding to either a mutable borrow or a move).
+The fraction is used to determine whether or not mutation can occur at that point, and taking or dropping a reference should also impact `ζ`.

 Outstanding questions about this alternative: Does this address the problem here that restoring capabilities seems mechanically complex?